uv (recommended)

 @fraiseql.queryQuery fieldWire a query to a SQL view

 Use @fraiseql.type to define GraphQL output types.
-Fields map 1:1 to columns in your backing SQL view’s .data JSONB object.
+Fields map 1:1 to keys in your backing SQL view’s data JSONB object.

 schema.py